chr7stos/chr7stos.github.io/_pages/listoua.md

 27. [x] Cook curry with Thai locals in Thailand
 28. [x] Eat asado in Buenos Aires
 29. [x] Write a book or part of it
 30. [ ] Design a space and build it
+31. [x] Create a tech community
+32. [x] Speak at a conference in Kyoto